 Sanitary Design: Blue Sky to Legacy

 There are always questions around sanitary design, from how should I design this equipment to how can I fix it?
-Come see some examples of common legacy findings and some captured "tribal knowledge" of repairs.
-We have created tools for customer use and training and look forward to sharing some of our learnings.
+Attendees came to see some examples of common legacy findings and while others captured "tribal knowledge" of repairs.
+We created tools for customer use and training and were very happy to share some of our learnings.

 How much do you know about listeria and cleaning and sanitation?
-Come compete with other participants to test your knowledge in a fast-paced game of Kahoot!
-The winners of each round will enter a drawing contest for a big prize.
-We will draw the winner’s name at our booth #15042 on the June 12th!
+Attendees came to compete with other participants to test their knowledge in a fast-paced game of Kahoot!
+The winners of each round were entered into a drawing contest for a big prize.
+They drawing of the winner’s name took place at our booth #15042 on June 12th!

 Trouble Shooting Film Deposits

-This game will focus on the importance of film deposits commonly found in plants and how to identify and remove them.
-It will also focus on why this is important to controlling biofilms.
+This game focused on the importance of film deposits commonly found in plants and how to identify and remove them.
+It also focused on why this is important to controlling biofilms.

 Can I Get 60 Minute Listeria Results And NOT Be A Microbiologist?

-Volunteer to execute the testing protocol for our innovative Listeria Right Now product and see how simple the test is to follow/execute from sample extraction through final result!
-We will demonstrate the simplicity of the process and how it is different from traditional testing and the limitations that are inherent with traditional testing.
+Attendees volunteered to execute the testing protocol for our innovative Listeria Right Now product and saw how simple the test was to follow/execute from sample extraction through final result!
+We demonstrated the simplicity of the process and how it is different from traditional testing and the limitations that are inherent with traditional testing.

 Best Practices in Drain Hygiene

 Drains are one of the most common sources of Listeria contamination in a produce processing facility.
-Participants will learn about best practices in drain hygiene, including a hands-on biofilm detection activity, a demonstration of drain foaming best practices and a brief tutorial on developing a drain program.
+Participants learned about best practices in drain hygiene, including a hands-on biofilm detection activity, a demonstration of drain foaming best practices and a brief tutorial on developing a drain program.

-For more details or to learn how you can participate in the Listeria Learning Lab, contact Katie McGowan, Food Safety Program Coordinator at 202-303-3402 or email@example.com.
+For more details on future food Safety events, contact Katie McGowan, Food Safety Program Coordinator at 202-303-3402.